quii/learn-go-with-tests/concurrency/readme.md

 - Make tests pass using a sleep, but demonstrate that this doesn't scale
 - introduce Channels for synchronization between processes

+---

+change of approach!!!

+- start with a result object coming back from the original function
+- avoids this mess with the ordering of the results
+- is this copping out?

+---

 # Concurrency

 Your colleague, Jo, has written a function that checks whether a webpage is